 CBD can also help to ease symptoms of anxiety or mood swings that may occur when taking a break from THC.
 This makes the prospect of a week off every now and then much more bearable for regular consumers!

 There are all kinds of CBD products to choose from.
-Smokers may prefer vaping over methods as this has most in common with smoking, but edibles such as CBD gummy bears and CBD chocolate are tasty and will produce a similar rebalancing effect on the endocannabinoid system.
+Smokers may prefer vaping over methods as this has most in common with smoking, but edibles such as CBD gummy bears, CBD chocolate, and CBD infused Kona coffee are tasty and will produce a similar rebalancing effect on the endocannabinoid system.